j3rrywan9/scala-notes/Course1.md

 ### Expansion of Multiple Parameter Lists

+Functions with multiple parameter lists are syntax sugar.

 In general, a definition of a function with multiple parameter lists
 ```scala
 def f(args1)...(argsn) = E